-At the beginning of August 2013, in relation to the amendments in the Health Assurance Act adopted by the National Assembly in 2012, providing that the health assurance companies should make their operations compliant with the Insurance Code and should start a procedure to obtain general insurance license, Euroins - Health Assurance obtains insurance company license issued by the Financial Supervision Commission.
+At the beginning of August 2013, in relation to the amendments in the Health Assurance Act adopted by the National Assembly in 2012, providing that the health assurance companies should make their operations compliant with the Insurance Code and should start a procedure to apply to the regulator for issuing non-life insurance license, Euroins - Health Assurance obtains insurance company license issued by the Financial Supervision Commission.
 The name of the company is changed to Insurance company Euroins - Health Assurance JSC, registered in the Business Register on 20 August 2013.
+In 2014 there is no change in the capital and ownership of the Company.

-At the beginning of 2009, EIG acquires 90.75% of the capital of the Turkish insurance company Inter Siigorta AD.
-There are no changes in the amount of invested funds for 2013.
+At the beginning of 2009, EIG acquires 90.75% of the capital of the Turkish insurance company Inter Sigorta AD.
+There are no changes in the amount of invested funds for 2014.